The Only Show in Town

 Mark: “If you don’t want to dance, you’re not going to dance.
 Sometimes you’re not paying attention to it.
 But nothing from the outside like that can make you do anything.
 You’re doing it in response to it.”

 Me: “Right.
 Nothing from the outside causes you to do anything.
 You respond to signals.
 Your mind responds to a signal.
 The only thing that the signal brings is a variation that we then interpret as something, but the signal itself is just the way we model it.
 It’s up and down variation.
 It doesn’t carry any meaning.
 For example, when you see an image of something, the image doesn’t come in through the light into your eyes.
-Light gets to your eyes and then you produce that image inside.
-And I think when you’re right,”
+Light gets to your eyes and then you produce that image inside.”

 Brian: “Exactly.
 We would call that perception.
 And then Boyd wrote it down as implicit guidance and control that goes from orientation to observation.
 It’s a negative feedback loop, which actually acts as a filter.”